 “From many things to come in your future…”

-“It’s a topaz, I overheard you and my daughter talking about birthstones, you were born in November yes?”
+“It’s a topaz, I overheard you and my granddaughter talking about birthstones, you were born in November yes?”

 “Then that one is yours, topaz is also the stone of November, so this works well for you and if your anything like your friend here your aura will change also, best to have something like this to keep you safe also.”